Positron and RStudio

 - Click “Generate token” at the bottom

-- Copy the token immediately—GitHub only shows it once!
+- Copy the token immediately—GitHub only shows it once

-The token looks like a long random string: ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+The token looks like: ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Step 4: Store Your Token in R